cschin2812/taskassignprogram/README.md

 ### 1.7 Group Page (`/Group/Index`)

-- Create groups.
+- Create new groups.
 - Invite members by email.
-- View groups you can access.
+- View all groups you have access to.

-- After login, invited members can open Group page to view pending invites and **Accept/Reject** joining a group.
+You can click on a group row in the Group List to enter the **Group Detail** page.

+Inside Group Detail, you can:

+- View current group members
+- View pending invitations
+- Cancel pending invitations
+- Remove existing members (based on permissions)

+After login, invited users can:
+- Accept or reject invitations from the Group page, or
+- Use the invitation link sent via email to accept/reject.

 ### 1.8 Accept Invite (`/Group/AcceptInvite?token=...`)